g026r/pocket-lynx-library-images/README.md

 # pocket-lynx-library-images
 Atari Lynx library images for the Analogue Pocket.
-Based off the images from [libretro-thumbnails](https://github.com/libretro-thumbnails/).
+Based mostly off the images from [libretro-thumbnails](https://github.com/libretro-thumbnails/).

 Check the [releases link](https://github.com/g026r/pocket-lynx-library-images/releases) for the latest zips.